-Wild garlic is one of the highlights of our spring foraging courses!
-Raw wild garlic is very pungent, but when cooked it has a delicate flavour.
+Wild garlic makes a fabulous vibrant green soup.
+Raw wild garlic is pungent, but when cooked it has a delicate flavour.
 That flavour can be lost easily, so be generous and add the garlic to the soup towards the end of the cooking.
-Wild garlic leaves are best when very young, so pick small tender leaves, the moment the garlic begins to flower, the leaves become too strong in flavour.
-Pick a few flower buds to decorate the soup.
-Or for an extra decadent touch, garnish with
+Wild garlic leaves are best when very young, so pick small tender leaves if possible.
+Wild garlic is one our favourite forageable leaves

 Wild Garlic Soup